mostend/Hackintosh/README.md

 # Won't be updating again.
-Because I have a MacBook Pro.

 # Hackintosh
 Z370-A 9600K Hackintosh